P233/emmet2-mode/README.md

 #### Automatically detect markup abbreviations

-You are able to expand at any position of the abbreviation; this is helpful if you are working on a super complex abbr and want to tweak something.
-However, it's a bit tricky to detect the correct abbr.
-If you encounter any issues with regard to this, please fill an issue.
+Emmet2-mode allows you to expand abbreviations at any character of it, which can be helpful if you're working on a complex abbreviation and want to make tweaks.
+However, detecting the correct abbreviation under the cursor can be a bit tricky.
+If you encounter any issues related to this, please create an issue.

 ### Expand CSS